MarvinDo/random_forest_test/README.md

 # random_forest_test

 This repo contains code to practice starting with random forests in R.
+Data is not included because of security reasons.
 It starts by building a basic decision tree followed by a basic bagging and random forest test.
 Finally there are some hints on using the caret package to analyze random forests, perform cross validation and tune hyperparameters.